 Yellow Jacket Fall Frenzy

 Food becomes scarce as flowers are no longer in bloom.
 Like us, wasps get cranky when they’re hungry.
 They become more aggressive, stinging with even the slightest provocation.
 In their desperate search for food, they explore every possibility — including the folds of human skin.
 The yellow jacket will sting, often multiple times, when a victim bends a limb and squeezes the insect at the crook of an elbow or behind a knee.
 The wasp’s sting is very painful, not to mention dangerous to those with sensitivities.
-Anaphylactic shock from bee and wasp stings kills as many as 50 people in the U.S. annually.
+The anaphylactic shock from bee and wasp stings kills as many as 50 people in the U.S. annually.

 Yellow Jacket Nests